conner99/DIGITS/docs/BuildDigitsWindows.md

 python -m pip list
 ```

-If gevent is not v1.0.2, install it from the whl file, downloaded previously from (http://www.lfd.uci.edu/~gohlke/pythonlibs/).
+If gevent is not v1.0.2, install it with.
 ```
-python -m pip install gevent-1.0.2-cp27-none-win_amd64.whl
+conda install -c anaconda gevent=1.0.2
 ```

 It should uninstall the gevent you had, and install gevent 1.0.2.